viktormarinho/clean/README.md

 # clean

-Clean is a monorepo for building my own Rust toolchain, including cli utils, apps, libraries.
+Clean is a monorepo for building my own Rust toolchain, including cli utils, apps, libraries and more.
 Starting as a hobby and a way of learning Rust.
 I think this name is temporary though... 🤔